naldonymous/dsci-100-2025w1-group-33/README.md

-# dsci-100-project_template
+# Welcome!
-Template project repository for DSCI-100
+This is a repository for the Project Planning Stage for the DSCI 100 Project.
+Synced with Jupyter.